Japanese destroyer Take (1944): Construction and career

 Authorized in the late 1942 Modified 5th Naval Armaments Supplement Program, Take (bamboo) was laid down by the Yokosuka Naval Arsenal on 25 October 1943 and launched on 28 March 1944.

 Completed on 16 June 1944, the ship was assigned to Destroyer Squadron 11 of the Combined Fleet for a month's training.
 The ship was assigned to the newly formed Destroyer Division 43 of the squadron on 15 July.
 That same day she escorted a convoy to the Ryukyu Islands, resuming training upon her return to home waters on 20 July.

 Take and the rest of the division were transferred to the 31st Escort Squadron of the 5th Fleet on 20 August.
 At that time, the ship was conducting an unsuccessful search for survivors of the sunken light cruiser near Palau.
-Six days later she attempted to render assistance to the destroyer which had run aground on Velasco Reef near Palau, but Samidare had had been torpedoed by the American submarine the day prior and broken in half.
+Six days later she attempted to render assistance to the destroyer which had run aground on Velasco Reef near Palau, but Samidare had been torpedoed by the American submarine the day prior and broken in half.
 Take rescued the survivors and ferried them to Palau.
 The ship escorted a convoy from Manila, Philippines, to Miri, Borneo, from 4 to 14 October and probably returned directly to Manila.
 Six days later she was part of the escort for Convoy MATA 30 (also known as the Harukaze Convoy) between Manila and Takao, Japanese Taiwan, between 20 and 26 October.
 During the voyage, Take helped the destroyer sink the submarine on 24 October and rescued 347 survivors from the torpedoed merchantman Airsan Maru.
 Take arrived back at Manila on 30 October.

 Convoys TA-3 and TA-4 were tasked to transport the 26th Division to Ormoc Bay to reinforce Japanese forces on the island of Leyte, Philippines, after the recent American amphibious landing there.
 TA-3 would carry the division's heavy equipment while TA-4 would ferry the unit's troops.
 American airstrikes and typhoon weather caused delays in loading the ships of TA-3, but the TA-4 troop ships were able to depart as scheduled on 8 November with TA-3 leaving a day later with Take assigned to her escort.
 TA-4 was attacked by American carrier aircraft after it had unloaded most of its troops earlier on 10 November and had lost several ships sunk and others damaged.
 TA-3 encountered the withdrawing TA-4 in the early evening and the commanders agreed to exchange escorts.
 Take and the destroyer were tasked with escorting the damaged destroyer and the cargo ship Kinka Maru to Manila.
 They reached the port the next day with Take continuing onward with Akishimo to Cavite Navy Yard.